-As mentioned in the preceding post, the pendulum had serendipitously swung and my interests in clinical medicine, education, and leadership were in demand by the time I finished residency.
-I had chosen medical specialties (respirology and ICU) based largely on my interests.
-These fields have good income potential – if you can get a job.
+As mentioned in the preceding post, the pendulum of supply and demand had serendipitously swung in my favor.
+My interests in clinical medicine, education, and leadership were in demand by the time I finished my residency.
+I had chosen medical specialties (Respirology and ICU) based largely on my interests.
+These fields have good income potential.
+But only if you can get a job.
 Both are at the mercy of fixed space within hospital-based groups or pulmonary function lab licenses.
 The demand for my non-clinical skills was great, but there was not a full-time job opening within any one of my medical sub-specialties.

 My first job consisted of doing some general internal medicine (GIM), some respirology, and a smattering of intensive care (ICU).
 I was very grateful for this because jobs in an academic ICU were scarce.
 Plus, working multiple jobs appealed to my short attention span.